TimGoTheCreator/NEXT/NEXT_Quickstart_Under_30_Seconds.md

 cd ..
 ```

-This produces the `next` executable in the build directory.
+This produces the `next` executable in the root directory.

 ---